Friday Flash Fiction

 A C Clarke lives in Glasgow.
 Her fifth full poetry collection, A Troubling Woman centred on the Medieval visionary Margery Kempe, appeared in 2017, and she was a joint winner of the Cinnamon Press 2017 poetry pamphlet competition with War Baby.
 More about her at the Scottish Book Trust.
 She is also the current editor of the Federation of Writers (Scotland) newsletter.

-Sue Clayton lives on a rural property in New South Wales with her husband, two dogs and a few sheep.
+Sue Clayton lives on a rural property in New South Wales with two dogs and a few sheep.
 Discovereing a love of creative writing many years ago, she has written innumerable short stories, and is currently editing the second draft of her first novel.
 She loves nothing more than letting her own words flow, or losing herself in the words of other writers.

 Colette Coen lives in Glasgow with her husband and their two teenagers; her oldest child's former bedroom is now the office where she writes and runs - Beech Editorial (Proofreading) Services.
 Her work has been published in Postbox, Pushing out the Boat and Laldy.
 Her novel All the Places I’ve Ever Been and short story collections are available on Amazon.

+Check her website for posts of new fiction.
 Susan Condon, a native of Dublin, is currently working on her second novel while her first searches for a home.
 Her short stories have won numerous awards including first prize in the Jonathan Swift Creative Writing Award.
 Publications include My Weekly, Ireland’s Own, Flash Flood Journal, Spelk and Flash Fiction Magazine.
 Follow Susan’s writing on @SusanCondon or her own website.

 Russell Conover, living in Cullowhee, North Carolina, works at a community college.
 He is a Learning Consultant, helping walk-in computer lab students and completing department tasks, and a Student Tutor of Spanish, English, and Reading.